 I MARRIED A MONSTER FROM OUTER SPACE is another of these paranoid delicacies.
 Gloria Talbott’s fiancé’s body and identity is taken over by a Cthulhu look-alike space alien the night before their wedding.
 The marriage proceeds anyway and a year later Ms. Talbott notices her husband has changed.
 It took a year – like I said before, she’s good at playing not particularly bright nor quick.
 From this point the film proceeds along the lines of BODY SNATCHERS with Ms. Talbott assuming the storytelling duties Kevin McCarthy performed in SNATCHERS.
 This film is pretty interesting but is burdened by Tom Tryon’s performance as the husband.
 There’s no discernible difference between the original husband and the alien co-opted husband: both are uniformly wooden.
 You can almost understand why it took his wife a year to sense a change…almost.

-Now, I’d best go see if Sprite the cat is imperiled again.
+Now, I’d best go see if Sprite the cat is currently imperiled.